Zahi Hawass: Appearances

-Guest on The Joe Rogan Experience podcast

 In May 2025, Hawass appeared as a guest on episode #2321 of The Joe Rogan Experience podcast.
-The host, Joe Rogan, repeatedly encountered resistance from Hawass throughout the discussion.
-When asking to see pictures, from online or third-party sources, to verify various claims made by Hawass, 'It's in my book!' was a response used repeatedly—without further explanation.
-In a comment made after the podcast interview, Rogan said of the discussion that: "This was the toughest podcast I've ever made it through.
-To everyone that was able to finish it, you deserve a pat on the back."

 Views

 Return of artifacts to Egypt

-Hawass has repeatedly spearheaded movements to return many prominent and irregularly taken Ancient Egyptian artifacts back to Egypt from collections in various other countries.
+Since the 2000s, Hawass has repeatedly spearheaded movements to return many prominent and irregularly taken Ancient Egyptian artifacts back to Egypt from collections in various other countries.
 Examples of these artifacts include: the Rosetta Stone, the bust of Nefertiti, the Dendera zodiac ceiling painting from the Dendera Temple, the bust of Ankhhaf (the architect of the Khafre Pyramid), the faces of Amenhotep III's tomb at the Louvre Museum, the Luxor Temple's obelisk at the Place de la Concorde and the statue of Hemiunu.

 In July 2003, the Egyptians requested the return of the Rosetta Stone from the British Museum.
 Hawass, then serving as Secretary General of the Supreme Council of Antiquities in Cairo, spoke at a press conference saying: "If the British want to be remembered, if they want to restore their reputation, they should volunteer to return the Rosetta Stone because it is the icon of our Egyptian identity".
 Referring to Egyptian antiquities at the British Museum, Hawass said: "These are Egyptian monuments.
 I will make life miserable for anyone who keeps them".

 In 2019, Hawass relaunched his restitution campaign, asking the Berlin State Museums, the British Museum and the Musée du Louvre: "How can you refuse to lend to the new Grand Egyptian Museum when you have taken so many antiquities from Egypt?"
 All three museums refused his loan requests.

 In 2022, Hawass launched another petition, calling once again for the return of the Rosetta Stone, the bust of Nefertiti and the Dendera Zodiac ceiling to Egypt.